 K. SURESH KUMAR*, R. CHANDRA SHEKAR AND D. RAJANI

-Gladiolus (Gladiolus grandifloras L.) is a bulbous cut flower of beauty and perfection.
-It is popularly known as ‘Queen of the bulbous flowers’ because of attractive spikes, having florets of different colours and longer keeping quality.
-Gladiolus is very popular for its wide open, good texture and impressive colored spikes which are of great demand in both domestic and international market.
-Gladiolus is commercially propagated by corms.
-Poor multiplication rate and presence of dormancy for 3-4 months in corms restricts their immediate use in the following season resulting in high cost of corms and is often higher than the sale price of flower spike produced by the corm.
-Dormancy of corm and cormel is one of the major hindrance in the commercial cultivation of Gladiolus.
-The physiological basis of corm and cormel dormancy has been ascribed to the accumulation of growth inhibiting substances, especially Abcissic acid (ABA) in the tissue as well as in the scales encapsulating them.
-In many of the cultivars, it is possible to regulate morphogenic processes successfully with physiologically active compounds to shorten natural dormancy and control flowering dates (Ganyushkin, 1991).
-The plant growth regulators play an important role in production of quality corms and cormels in gladiolus (Bhattacharjee, 1984).
-The present investigation is aimed to reduce the dormancy period of freshly harvested corms and improve their flowering, quality corm and cormel production by treating the corms with various plant growth regulators at different concentrations.
+Gladiolus (Gladiolus grandiflorus L.) is a bulbous cut flower of beauty and perfection.
+It is popularly known as ‘Queen of the bulbous flowers’ because of attractive spikes, having florets of different colours with long keeping quality.
+Gladiolus is very popular for its wide open, good texture, impressive coloured spikes which are of great demand in both domestic and international market.
+It is commercially propagated by corms.
+Poor multiplication rate and presence of corm dormancy for 3 to 4 months restricts their immediate use in the following season, resulting in high cost of corms which is often higher than the sale price of flower spike produced by the corm.
+The profitability of gladiolus flower spike production and export is closely linked to the cost of corms.
+Effective chemical treatments are to be standardized for this purpose irrespective of the cultivar, location and environment (Kumar and Raju, 2007).
+Synthetic growth regulating chemicals were reported to be very effective in manipulating the growth, flowering, corm and cormel production in gladiolus.
+Favourable effect of chemicals on sprouting, growth, flowering, corm and cormel multiplication in gladiolus has been reported by Roy Choudary et al. (1985).